 About one third of Americans are obese, defined as having a body mass index (BMI) of 30 or higher.
 (BMI is based on weight and height; someone who is 5'9" would have to weigh at least 203 to qualify as obese.)
 No federal law protects employees from discrimination based on obesity or weight per se; only one state (Michigan) and a handful of local governments provide this protection.
 However, the Americans with Disabilities Act (ADA) may protect the obese from discrimination, in some cases.

 Weight discrimination (sometimes referred to as size discrimination) occurs when someone is treated differently because of his or her weight.
-The primary federal antidiscrimination law -- Title VII -- doesn't include obesity as a protected characteristic, which means it does not prohibit employers from discriminating based on weight.
+The primary federal antidiscrimination law known as Title VII doesn't include obesity as a protected characteristic, which means it does not prohibit employers from discriminating based on weight.